Student Voices Share Their Experiences of DSA with Lord Chris Holmes

 Lord Holmes seemed eager to listen to our personal experiences.
 He was very receptive and demonstrated his interest in our situations by asking clarifying questions such as, “how long did it take for the appeals process to be resolved?” and, “When did you first contact your needs assessor?”.
 It felt extremely comfortable, sharing our experience with not just Lord Holmes, but everyone else involved.
 We also found listening to others’ experiences with the DSA process as visually impaired students to be interesting and in some instances quite relatable.

-This was such a worthwhile meeting and shows what important work is being done by the Student Voices group at TPT, and how we are getting our voice heard.
+This was such a worthwhile meeting!
+And it clearly shows what important work is being done by the Student Voices group at TPT, and how we are getting our voice heard.

 “It means a lot that Lord Chris Holmes was willing to get involved in endeavors to improve DSA, as it definitely affords the cause a lot more magnitude”.